What Do You Call a Mischievous Egg?

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-About a month ago we delivered fourteen dozen fertilized eggs and incubators to fourteen elementary classes in Lee County.
-Beginning the first of May, broiler chicks began to hatch in these classrooms around the county.
-NC State University’s Poultry Education Unit provided these eggs to our county this year and students were able to learn about life cycles through the experiential learning model that is integral to the 4-H program.
-Over the past few years of learning through the 4-H Embryology Program and the hands-on experience with own my backyard chickens, I have picked up a few “nuggets” of wisdom that may be of interest.
+We will deliver twenty dozen fertilized eggs and incubators to thirty elementary classrooms in Lee County very soon.
+Beginning the first of May, layer breed chicks will begin to hatch.
+NC State’s Department of Poultry Science provides these eggs to our county, and Mountaire Farms sponsors this important school enrichment program.
+Students will learn about life cycles through the experiential learning model integral to the 4-H program.
+Over the past few years of learning through the 4-H Embryology Program and the hands-on experience with owning my backyard chickens, I have picked up a few “nuggets” of wisdom that may be of interest.

 What is the difference between a broiler chicken and a layer chicken?
-I told you the eggs we delivered to the schools this year were broiler chickens.
-This means they are bred for meat production.
+We have hatched both as a part of this program.
+Broiler chickens are bred for meat production.
 A chicken that has been bred for egg production is called a layer.
 A layer chicken is hatched with several thousand ova that will form into yolks and become eggs as they pass through the oviduct.

 Did you know that a chicken will lay eggs even if there isn’t a rooster present?
 Egg production in a chicken is stimulated by light.
 Typically with the optimal conditions, a chicken will produce, on average, one egg a day for around five years.

 Did you know that you can eat fertilized eggs?
 The embryo will not begin to develop until the environment is proper for incubation.
-This year I had a dozen eggs in the refrigerator that would not be needed for our embryology program.
-One educator in the county rescued these undeveloped chickens from the scramble when her incubator malfunctioned on day three after the set.
-She continued to incubate her original dozen but we also gave her the extras to ensure her classroom would get a good hatch.
+The eggs we get will be laid during the previous week and refrigerated until the big day.
 The difference between a fertilized and an unfertilized egg is the appearance of the germinal disc, which will contain a tiny white spot on the yolk.
-There is no difference in the taste or texture.
-If you need reassurance, your store-bought eggs are most likely unfertilized because there is no rooster present at the poultry farm.
+There is no difference in taste or texture.
+If you need reassurance, your store-bought eggs are most likely unfertilized because no rooster is present at the poultry farm.